Reviewing Primo Water (PRMW) and Its Rivals

 |2.57

-This table compares Primo Water and its rivals gross revenue, earnings per share and valuation.
+This table compares Primo Water and its peers gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue